Is Tether a Treat to Bitcoin?

 Professional traders who had already established accounts with higher limits on both platforms stepped in to take advantage of this arbitrage opportunity.

-These traders could sell Bitcoin on Coinbase at high prices and withdraw the dollar proceeds from their account.
+These traders could sell Bitcoin on Coinbase at high prices and withdraw the dollar proceeds from their accounts.
 Then, they could wire these dollars to Bitfinex, which would be posted to their Bitfinex account as Tether.
-With their Bitfinex account funded, they could then buy Bitcoin at market prices lower than on Coinbase.
+With their Bitfinex account funded, they could buy Bitcoin at market prices lower than on Coinbase.
 With these funds now converted to Bitcoin, they could send that Bitcoin from their Bitfinex account to their Coinbase account and sell at the higher market rates there.
-This same process could be repeated over and over, cycling up to $20M per day (Coinbase’s highest withdrawal limit for professional accounts).
-Over the course of several months, professional traders like Dan Matuszewski at Circle Trade deposited billions of dollars into Bitfinex through this mechanism, in turn creating billions of 1‑to‑1 digital Tethers.
+This same process could be repeated over and over, cycling up to $20M daily (Coinbase’s highest withdrawal limit for professional accounts).
+Over several months, professional traders like Dan Matuszewski at Circle Trade deposited billions of dollars into Bitfinex through this mechanism, creating billions of 1‑to‑1 digital Tethers.

-Tether’s utility is often overlooked: Tether is more useful to a digital asset trader than a dollar is.
+Tether’s utility is often overlooked: Tether is more beneficial to a digital asset trader than a dollar is.
 Every time a dollar moves, it is subject to slow traditional banking processes and scrutiny.
-Traders looking to move funds between venues would rather transact with a digital dollar unencumbered by traditional banking rails.
+Traders looking to move funds between venues would instead transact with a digital dollar unencumbered by traditional banking rails.

 Because of the greater utility of Tethers compared to actual dollars, there was ample demand to use them outside of Bitfinex.
-Trading venues around the world responded to the demand by creating Bitcoin/Tether trading pairs and allowing users to deposit and withdraw Tethers.
+Trading venues worldwide responded to the demand by creating Bitcoin/Tether trading pairs and allowing users to deposit and withdraw Tethers.

-At this point in time, 20B Tethers are in circulation in the global digital asset market.
+At this point, 20B Tethers are in circulation in the global digital asset market.
 Tethers continue to be created at a rate faster than they are redeemed for dollars.
 Rather than evidence of some gigantic fraud, this continued growth is testament to the utility of digital dollars.

-This demand is evidenced by the fact that Tether actually trades above its $1/Tether issuance rate.
+This demand is evidenced by Tether trades above its $1/Tether issuance rate.
 Over the last year, Tether has traded on average at $1.0005/Tether, meaning a 5 bps premium.
-It’s simple to see why the total number of Tethers in circulation keeps going up: the global market views them as more valuable than dollars because of their wider utility and access compared with dollars.
+It’s simple to see why the total number of Tethers in circulation keeps increasing: the global market views them as more valuable than dollars because of their broader utility and access compared with dollars.

-Tether is tied up in legal proceedings with the NY Attorney General’s office.
-It is alleged that there was an improper loan of $850M from Tether to Bitfinex, allegedly made in order to cover for a loss of customer funds as a result of fraud by one of Bitfinex’s payment processors, Crypto Capital.
+Tether is involved in legal proceedings with the NY Attorney General’s office.
+It is alleged that there was an improper loan of $850M from Tether to Bitfinex, allegedly made to cover a loss of customer funds as a result of fraud by one of Bitfinex’s payment processors, Crypto Capital.